 When I picked my first strawberries I knew I had to make something special to mark the start of summer.
 Luce and Theo, my twins, love ice cream with meringues so I decided to make home-made meringue nests filled with strawberry ice cream and a topping of vanilla cream.
 I’ve included the recipe below.

 And, yes, I did say the start of summer.
 That is, summer according to the meteorological season which runs from the first of June until the end of August.
 The year’s four seasons are neatly divided into three months each.
-The astronomical calendar summer doesn’t begin until June 21st.
+The astronomical calendar summer doesn’t begin until the Summer solstice.

 “The meteorological seasons consists of splitting the seasons into four periods made up of three months each.
 These seasons are split to coincide with our Gregorian calendar making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.”
-Met Office.
+(UK Met Office)

 Well, it just gives me an excuse to celebrate twice this month the start of summer.